nickyhajal/world-domination-summit/_content/2015-world-record.md

 # What To Bring

-You don't need to bring much, but here are a few things you definitely need a few things you might want:
+You don't need to bring much, but here are a few things you definitely need and a few things you might want:

 1. Either your Eventbrite ticket (paper or digital) or photo id for entrance.
 2. Sunscreen and a water bottle.
 It'll likely be sunny and hot.
 Come prepared for that.